-327. The KRS Annual Reports for the past several years contained a presentation of the actuarial position of the KRS Plans certified by Cavanaugh the current actuarial condition of the Kentucky Retirement System":
+328. The KRS Annual Reports for the past several years contained a presentation of the actuarial position of the KRS Plans certified by Cavanaugh Macdonald in a report/letter signed by Cavanaugh Macdonald.
+From 2011 to 2015, the Cavanaugh Macdonald actuarial reports each represented that these "reports describe the current actuarial condition of the Kentucky Retirement System":